am0eba-byte/personal-remote-repo/docs/gameAnalysis.md

 Eventually, you get to another land form where there is a strange door that looks like it should go to a parallel universe - when you interact with it, the screen fades and you end up right back at the beginning, on the island where you started the game, with your boat and all of its upgrades sitting behind the same rock where you first found it.
 I can't quite wrap my head around what this means - this is certainly a game for people with a lot of patience.

 Overall, I give this game a "cool concept but waiting is not my thing" rating.
 You come across lots of clues on billboards in the water, but they're sort of vague - and a lot of the time, nothing happens when you follow the prompts.
 And if something does happen, it's not obvious enough for the player to feel like they've solved anything - so there's a definite lack of player gratification in this game.
-The settings are gorgeous, though - and the messages from other players is absolutely my favorite part of this game.
+The graphics are simple yet gorgeous, though - the gentle sound effects of rain and water gives this game a comforting and yet melancholic feel of a post-apocalyptic and mysterious world.
+The messages from other players is absolutely my favorite part of this game, as they give the game the necessary element of intelligent and quirky player interaction.